rspn7021/OpenCore-for-ThinkPad-T530/README.md

 >ExpressCard/34 slot	disabled

-Things to Consider:
+THINGS TO CONSIDER:

-DeviceProperties: Enable the correct Framebuffer-Patch for your display.
+>DeviceProperties: Enable the correct Framebuffer-Patch for your display.
 The T530 comes with either one of the following display panels: HD+ or HD, supporting different resolutions.
 Each requires a different framebuffer patch (AAPL,ig-platform-id) with different connector patches:

 -AAPL,ig-platform-id 04006601 = HD+ = WSXGA and FullHD.
 Resolution: ≥ 1600x900 px.
 (Default)
 -AAPL,ig-platform-id 03006601 = HD = SD.
 Resolution: ≤ 1366x768 px.